App-Content/business-we-page/README.md

 ## Project Brief
 The project updates the code of the given business web page made by me from scratch on demand of my client.
 The project follows the client's expectations in terms of the page content and color pallet.
+The page works on: https://electrogm.pl/

 ## Applied technologies
 The choice of applied technologies has been determined by: